-Join Think Big host Jay Ingram in an interactive discussion with experts from the Hotchkiss Brain Institute and The Mathison Centre for Mental Health Research & Education.
+Join Think Big host Jay Ingram in a discussion with experts from the Hotchkiss Brain Institute at the University of Calgary as they share the latest research investigating the disease.

 Doors: 6:00 p.m.